GeorgeTheSlayer/BowBox/README.md

 This part was fairly straight forward.
 Port over my python code, into CPP.
 There was some code I ended up not using.
 Like some code for some filters and some code to emulate a bow on a string.
 But other than that I am really happy with how it sounds.

-# I am avaible to work.
+# I am available to work.
 Please contact at holland@sersen.net